Saʽid Ḥawwa: Professional life

 Hawwa graduated in 1961 and took posts as a school teacher responsible for religious instruction first in a town in the governorate of al-Hasaka and then in city of Salamiyah near Hama.
 Salamiyah's proximity to Hama allowed Hawwa to remain active in the Brotherhood's activities there, and he played a small role in general strike in April 1964 that resulted in the 1964 Hama riot.

 Life in Saudi Arabia

 Due to increasing tensions between the Ba`thist regime and the Syrian Brotherhood, Hawwa spent the period between 1966 and 1971 in Saudi Arabia, where he authored his first major works, including what was to become his most famous work Jund Allāh Thaqāfatan wa Akhlāqan (Soldiers of God, Culturally and Morally).

 Return to Syria and imprisonment

-Hawwa returned to Syria in the aftermath of the détente that followed Hafez al-Asad's taking power in the 1970 Syrian Corrective Revolution.
+Hawwa returned to Syria in the aftermath of the détente that followed Hafez al-Assad's taking power in the 1970 Syrian Corrective Revolution.
 Hawwa quickly returned to activism, leading a campaign in 1973 to rally Syrian ulema against Asad's proposed permanent constitution.
 As a result of this, he was imprisoned in the Mezzeh prison in Damascus for the next five years.
 While in prison, he completed a number of additional works, including his eleven-volume exegesis (tafsīr) of the Qur'an.